zincio/apidocs/source/includes/_object_reference.md

-merchant | String | The retailer on which the order was placed account | String | The account on which the order was placed placed_at | Date | The date and time at which the order was placed
+merchant | String | The retailer on which the order was placed account | String | The account on which the order was placed placed_at | Date | The date and time at which the order was placed tracking | Array | A list of the tracking numbers associated with the order product_ids | Array | A list of product_ids in the order tracking_url | String | The tracking url provided by the merchant (if available) delivery_date | String | The projected delivery date given by the retailer

 ## Product offer object